fbohz/fbohz/shared/blurbs/08_20_favicon.md

 # HTML Favicon

 Have you noticed how all or 99% of your browser tabs have their own distinguishing logo on the side?
 Well that was the coolest thing (back in 1999) when Internet Explorer first supported it.
 This little image or icon is referred as the **favicon**, which stands for favorite icon.
-Although not required, the favicon is now pretty standard, and all website and web apps should have one for sure to distinguish themselves.
+Although not required, the favicon is now pretty standard, used also for shortcuts across multiple devices.
+So all website and web apps should implement favicon(s) to distinguish themselves.

 ## Adding a Favicon - The Traditional Way